 - Suing the Washing State Department of Social and Health Services (DSHS)

 Filing a lawsuit against the state, a county or a municipality is not like suing a corporation or individual.
 There are special procedures and specific court rules that are required when suing a governmental entity.
-As the victim of negligence by a governmental entity you must be very careful in filing a claim against a city as special rules apply and if you fail to follow those rules, the courts will not hear your case and you will be left with nothing.
+As the victim of negligence by a governmental entity you must be very careful in filing a claim as special rules apply and if you fail to follow those rules, the courts may decline to hear your case and you could be left with nothing.

 Important Steps To Follow When Suing The Government